sheridanwall/portfolio-autopublish/README.md

 This repo will help you publish a portfolio from Google Docs *without touching a single iota of programming.* You can do it all clickity-clickity-click through GitHub and Google Drive.
+It'll make a website [like this](https://jsoma.github.io/portfolio-autopublish/).

 ## Part 0: Make a project or ten